Reviews

 Con: No access to Investment Advisors

 Masterworks doesn’t offer professional financial advice on this alternative asset class.
-Therefore you’re responsible for building your portfolio.
+You’re responsible for building your portfolio.

-If you’re an investor that’s well-versed in the art world, this might be a non-issue.
-You may understand and keep up with current trends happening in fine art.
+If you’re well-versed in the art world, this might be a non-issue.
+You may understand and keep up with current fine art trends.

-However, this is a disadvantage for investors who aren’t familiar with the art market.
-You’ll need to do your own research to determine whether to invest in a piece of work.
-Masterworks does vet each piece, which helps mitigate some risk since they only list art that has the potential to be a solid investment.
+However, this disadvantages investors unfamiliar with the art market.
+You’ll need to research independently to determine whether to invest in specific pieces.
+Masterworks does vet each piece, which helps mitigate risk since they only list art with solid investment potential.

 Con: Untested Business Model

-The company has only been around since 2017.
-While the returns so far have been solid, there’s no guarantee that the investments will continue to perform.
-Its business model hasn’t existed for long enough to build up a solid track record.
+The company has only operated since 2017.
+While returns have been solid so far, there’s no guarantee investments will continue performing.
+Its business model hasn’t existed long enough to build a substantial track record.

 Con: Lacks a Mobile App

-Nowadays, there seems to be an app for almost everything.
-But Masterworks is only available on a web platform.
+While there seems to be an app for almost everything nowadays, Masterworks is only available on a web platform.

 Con: Taxes are Higher on Art

-Taxed as a collectible, artwork is on the long-term gain gains tax rate.
-At 28%, that’s 8% higher than more conventional investment assets, which is incurred for the wealthiest.
+Taxed as a collectible, artwork falls under the long-term capital gains tax rate.
+At 28%, that’s 8% higher than more conventional investment assets—a rate applied to the wealthiest investors.

 Con: Must be a U.S. Citizen to access Secondary Market

-Only U.S. citizens with a U.S. bank account can buy and sell shares on its secondary market.
-International investors will miss the opportunity to take advantage of this major feature.
+Only U.S. citizens with U.S. bank accounts can buy and sell shares on the secondary market.
+International investors miss the opportunity to utilize this major feature.

 Con: Must complete a Phone Interview

-If you’re interested in joining Masterworks, you’ll need to have a phone interview with their team.
-Masterworks uses the interview to get to know you, answer questions, and make investment recommendations.
+If you’re interested in joining Masterworks, you’ll need a phone interview with their team.
+Masterworks uses the interview to know you better, answer questions, and make investment recommendations.

-Some potential investors will find it inconvenient to undergo this process.
+Some potential investors will find this process inconvenient.

 Con: Long Lock-Up Periods

-When you buy shares of a piece of art, you’re likely going to have to hold it for several years before you see a return.
-If liquidity, consistent cash flows, or short-term investing are your primary goals, Masterworks might not be the right fit for you.
+When you buy artwork shares, you’ll likely hold them for several years before seeing returns.
+If liquidity, consistent cash flows, or short-term investing are your primary goals, Masterworks might not suit you.

 Con: Investments aren’t Diversified

-Masterworks only offers a single-asset type.
-This creates some additional risk.
-Investors should have other types of investments to diversify their portfolios.
+Masterworks offers only a single asset type.
+This creates additional risk.
+Investors should maintain other investment types to diversify their portfolios.

 Con: High Risk Factors

-Investing in art has high return potential.
-With that comes just as much risk.
-You will only see a return if an investment is purchased for a higher price several years later.
+Art investing offers high return potential but comes with equally high risk.
+You’ll only see returns if an investment sells for a higher price years later.

 There are no interest payments, dividends, or other ongoing cash flow sources.
-If you want to sell your shares before the piece of art is sold, you can sell it on its secondary market.
-There’s no guarantee that your shares will sell, however.
+If you want to sell shares before the artwork sells, you can use the secondary market.
+However, there’s no guarantee your shares will sell.

 FAQ: Masterworks Review